Physical Education Complex – Coppin State Eagles

 There are some nice banners above the court, especially the NAIA championship banner.

-The side of the arena offers a nice window view to the nearby road and offers a good amount of light into the arena.
+The side of the arena offers a nice window view of the nearby road and offers a good amount of light into the arena.

-HBCU schools always offer great atmosphere from the cheer and dance squads.
+HBCU schools always offer a great atmosphere from the cheer and dance squads.